-When we think of dirty hair, shampoo is the first thing that comes to mind — and for good reason.
-With its ability to lather the scalp and lift away dirt and debris, shampoo is an excellent starting off point.
-That said, how often you shampoo depends on your hair type.
-If you err on the side of oily, shampooing with a gentle shampoo such as Lumina Hydrating Shampoo, which can add a dose of nourishment back into your strands while cleansing the scalp, more frequently will ensure clean hair sans the repercussions.
-If your hair is on the drier end of the spectrum, a deeply moisturizing shampoo such as Lumina Nourishing Shampoo every couple of days can be just what the hair doc ordered.
+When we think of dirty hair, shampoo is the first thing that comes to mind.
+With its ability to cleanse the scalp and lift away dirt and debris, shampoo is an excellent starting off point.
+If you err on the side of dry hair, shampooing with a gentle shampoo, such as our Murumuru Restoring Shampoo, can add a dose of nourishment back into your strands while cleansing the scalp.
+This hydrating, restorative shampoo will lock in moisture and help stimulate hair growth.

 Boar Bristle Brush

 Brushing your hair with a boar bristle brush can not only lift away dirt and debris and invigorate the scalp, but it can also distribute natural oils from your roots to your ends, which can over time lead to a healthier-looking ‘do.
 Make regular brushing a part of your daily practice and reap the benefits!

 At the end of the day, we are all constantly exposed to factors like air pollution.
 That said, we encourage you to take the best care possible of your scalp, strands, and ends with our nourishing, 100% vegan hair care collection.